Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 The key takeaway from this pipeline based approach for human motion prediction is interpretability of the sub tasks.
 By breaking down the goal into individual deep learning based models instead of learning end to end, we are able to identify and debug errors individually as well as the integration of domain knowledge in every sub task becomes easier.

 Also due to the modular approach, it easy to replace certain parts of the model depending on the task at hand and retrain certain parts instead of going through the pain of retraining the entire model.
-Analyzing performance of individual comonents including attributes like inference speed makes it easier to highlight pain points of an approach and select and fine tune models accordingly, thus helping scale the architecture.
+Analyzing performance of individual components including attributes like inference speed makes it easier to highlight pain points of an approach and select and fine tune models accordingly, thus helping scale the architecture.

 That being said, there are plenty of challenges that still need to be addressed in human motion prediction including some arising from the pipeline based approach:

 1. Robustness to missing joint positions and noisy data:
      It was noted that when using keypoint detections, often times there were missing joints due to the human being in different orientation or partially outside the frame.
 Also, when 2D to 3D pose lifting, often times the joint data would be noisy which led to overall bad human pose predictions.
 A few ways to make this approach more robust is by performing some kind of data imputation on missing joints data, training the predictor with augmented data that has noise as well as missing joints, thus making sure such cases are not our of distribution.
 2. Inference speed: As mentioned earlier, inference speed still remains a challenge in the application of this setup in a realtime collaborative setting.
 Around 11fps of overall inference speed is still not fast enough for high speed real time tasks and hence inference speed still remains a challenge.
-3. Error and uncertainity propogation:
+3. Error and uncertainty propagation:
-   We highlighted that there was some noise and uncertainty associated with infering the human joint pose data which also included errors where there was false detection, and thus throwing the predictor off in the downstream task of prediction.
-Also how uncertainties and errors from one block of the pipeline propogate to the other still remains an open question.
+   We highlighted that there was some noise and uncertainty associated with inferring the human joint pose data which also included errors where there was false detection, and thus throwing the predictor off in the downstream task of prediction.
+Also how uncertainties and errors from one block of the pipeline propagate to the other still remains an open question.
 4. Incorporating context based information:
    As we noted in the prediction part, we solely rely on past human poses to predict the future ones.
-In reality, this is not the case since a lot of times we use scene based contextual infromation to drive one's motion.
+In reality, this is not the case since a lot of times we use scene based contextual information to drive one's motion.
 5. Incorporating joint constraints and fusing physics based models:
    Lastly, since this is a well studied dynamics problem, one possibility to improve this approach is to fuse physics based models as well as employ hard joint constraints in our model.

 ## Conclusion

-Thus we study a pipeline based approach towards human motion predicition from a stream of camera frames in the form of a video.
+Thus we study a pipeline based approach towards human motion prediction from a stream of camera frames in the form of a video.
 We highlight the pros and cons of this approach as well as our reasoning for picking specific models for each individual subtask.
-We also highlight potential research avenues as well discuss what particular challenges we came accross when experimenting with this approach in an actual setup.
+We also highlight potential research avenues as well discuss what particular challenges we came across when experimenting with this approach in an actual setup.

 ### References
 [1] Zhu Xizhou, Su Weijie, Lu Lewei, Li Bin, Wang Xiaogang, and Dai Jifeng.
 2020.
 Deformable DETR: Deformable transformers for end-to-end object detection. arXiv:2010.04159.
 Retrieved from https://arxiv.org/abs/2010.04159.